-GEN qfr5_dist(GEN e, GEN d, long prec) decode the distance component from exponential (qfr5-specific) to logarithmic form (as in a t_QFR).
+GEN qfr5_dist(GEN e, GEN d, long prec) decode the distance component from exponential (qfr5-specific) to logarithmic form (true Shanks's distance).

-GEN qfr_to_qfr5(GEN x, long prec) convert a t_QFR to a qfr5 with initial trivial distance component (= 1).
+GEN qfr_to_qfr5(GEN x, long prec) convert a real t_QFB to a qfr5 with initial trivial distance component (= 1).

-GEN qfr5_to_qfr(GEN x, GEN d), assume x is a qfr5 and d was the original distance component of some t_QFR that we converted using qfr_to_qfr5 to perform efficiently a number of operations.
-Convert x to a t_QFR with the correct (logarithmic) distance component.
+GEN qfr5_to_qfr(GEN x, GEN d), assume x is a qfr5 and d is NULL or the original distance component of some real t_QFB.
+Convert x to a t_QFB, with the correct (logarithmic) distance component if d is not NULL.